 Why am I hearing voices or noise?

 Probably because a player’s microphone is picking up background conversation, radio, television, or other noise.
-You can figure out which player’s microphone it’s coming from by selectively turning down their volume (use the button to the left of each player’s name (see “Audio and video controls” in the RealBridge Player Guide).
+You can figure out which player’s microphone it’s coming from by selectively turning down their volume—click the speaker icon to the left of a player’s name (see “Audio and video controls” in the RealBridge Player Guide).

 Why am I hearing echos?

 Probably because a player’s microphone isn’t suppressing echos from his speaker.
-You can figure out which player the echos are coming from by selectively turning down their volume (use the button to the left of each player’s name (see “Audio and video controls” in the RealBridge Player Guide).
-A player whose system isn’t suppressing echos should use a headset (or adjust the volume and placement of microphone and speakers).
+You can figure out which player the echos are coming from by selectively turning down their volume—click the speaker icon to the left of a player’s name (see “Audio and video controls” in the RealBridge Player Guide).
+A player whose system isn’t suppressing echos should use a headset or adjust the volume and placement of microphone and speakers.